Preseason Meeting - March 3

-Preseason Meeting: Thursday, March 3rd at 5:30 PM in the Science Atrium in B Building
+Boys Golf will have a preseason meeting on Thursday, March 3 at 5:30 p.m. in the SLPHS Science Atrium located in the B Building

 PHILOSOPHY: The philosophy of the golf program is to develop individual skills, encourage fair play, and build a strong interest in golf as a lifetime activity.
 Additionally, one of our goals is to make each participant as successful as possible in competitive high school meets.